mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

    * - Tim Stewart (UC Davis)
      - Xiaochen Zeng (now @ Tencent)
      - Xin Luigi Chen (now @ VMware)

 |
 |

+Additionally, students Kevin Rong, Lawrence Lee, Eric Li, Abigail Almanza co-developed ngshare.

 Congratulations on a job well done!

 We also had tons of help and support from a number of folks.
-Special thanks goes out to: Chris Holdgraf, Christopher Nitta, Delmar Larsen, Hongfei Wang, Michael Casper Lewis, Min Ragan-Kelley, Steve Purves, Tom Neubarth, and Yuvi Panda.
+Special thanks goes out to: Chris Holdgraf, Christopher Nitta, Delmar Larsen, Hongfei Wang, Michael Casper Lewis, Min Ragan-Kelley, Paul Ivanov, Steve Purves, Tim Head, Tom Neubarth, and Yuvi Panda.

 And I give the most special thanks to Richard Feltstykket for being an amazing partner in this project.
 We couldn't have pulled it off without his extensive